A Conceptual Show Garden for the Hampton Court Palace Flower Show

 The tension in the garden between the rigidly laid out trees and shrubs and the more naturalistic planting of perennials reflects the ambivalence of our relationship with forests, as expressed by nature writers, poets and religious texts: from man’s early sense of fear and foreboding in the Wild Wood, forests have now become places of solace and solitude, of tranquillity and renewal – places of retreat, ironically, from the urban ‘jungle’.

-The garden used only plants for its ‘architecture’, the stems of the birch and the clipped box cubes helping to define the space in a softer way than traditional hard landscaping.
+The garden used only plants for its ‘architecture’, the stems of the birch and the clipped box cubes helping to define the space in a subtle way whilst avoiding the us of hard landscaping materials.
 Visitors to the show could view the garden through portholes cut through the mirrored walls at varying heights to allow wheelchair users, children and adults to experience the garden.
 Seen from these 6 points, the forest appeared almost infinite, with the white stems of Betula utilis var.
 Jacquemontii disappearing into the distance.

 Forest² won a gold medal and the public response was overwhelmingly one of delight, wonder and surprise, with many people approaching me to tell me this was their favourite garden of the show.
 To read about the garden in the media, click here.